jsware/able-buttons/README.md

 1. Remember to choose the button with the resistor circuit and features you are using.
 See [button features](#button-features) and [button types](#button-types) for details.
 2. Signals from [pulldown](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Button) and [pull-up](https://docs.arduino.cc/tutorials/generic/digital-input-pullup) resistors are different. `AbleButtons` needs to know which one to use.
 Arduino microcontrollers have internal pull-up resistors, so connecting a pin to ground via a button uses a pull-up resistor circuit.
 3. Choose the [button features](#button-features) you need from `AbleButtons`.
 A basic push-button, a clicker and callback functions.
 4. Only use included features in your code.
 Compiler errors and warnings will occur if you try to use features not included.
-For example, errors occur if you try to use the clicker-specific methods (e.g. `isClicked()` and `restClicked()` when `using Button = Able...Button` without "Clicker" in the name.
+For example, errors occur if you try to use the clicker-specific methods (e.g. `isClicked()` and `resetClicked()` when `using Button = Able...Button` without "Clicker" in the name.
-4. Remember to `begin()` each button in your `setup()` function and `handle()` each button in your `loop()` function.
+5. Remember to `begin()` each button in your `setup()` function and `handle()` each button in your `loop()` function.
 If you are using a `ButtonList`, you can call the `begin()` and `handle()` methods on the list.
-5. If using a `ButtonList`, remember to include all your buttons in the list.
+6. If using a `ButtonList`, remember to include all your buttons in the list.
 For this reason it is best (and most memory efficient) to have the same resistor circuit for all your buttons.
-6. If you need different features for different buttons, you should be `using Button = Able...Button` with the highest feature set you need over including both feature sets, otherwise duplicate code will be included.
+7. If you need different features for different buttons, you should be `using Button = Able...Button` with the highest feature set you need over including both feature sets, otherwise duplicate code will be included.
 See [mixing button types](#mixing-button-types) for details.